Pasta must be an all time favourite in Zen Centres. It hardly matters what kind and it’s always a win-win situation.

 - Put in the chestnut mushrooms, and continue to stir-fry.
 As soon as they begin to release their juices, sprinkle with a little sea salt and simmer for one minute.
 Add the dried mushrooms and 125 ml (½ cup) of the mushroom liquor.

-- Pour in the milk and soy cream into the cooking pot.
-Bring to a boil and whisk in the corn starch dissolved in water.
+- Pour the soy cream and water into the cooking pot.
+Bring to a scant boil and whisk in the corn starch dissolved in water.
 Stir continuously until it thickens.
-Cover, and turn off the flame.
+Turn off the flame immediately, and cover.

 - Drain the soy slices and squeeze out any excess moisture.
 Heat a little olive oil in the same frying pan over a medium flame and put in the soy slices.
 Stir-fry for a few minutes until they begin to brown on the edges.
 Sprinkle with the soy sauce, a teaspoon of sage, and a dash of cloves.
 Continue to stir-fry until the soy sauce evaporates, about one minute, then add to the mushroom sauce.